Texas Alcoholic Beverage Commission

-The Texas Alcoholic Beverage Commission, or TABC (formerly the Texas Liquor Control Board), is a Texas public agency responsible for regulating, inspecting, and taxing the production, sale, and use of alcoholic beverages within the state.
+The Texas Alcoholic Beverage Commission, or TABC (formerly the Texas Liquor Control Board), is a Texas regulatory and law enforcement agency.
+The agency is responsible for regulating, inspecting, and taxing the production, sale, and use of alcoholic beverages within the state.
 The agency was established in 1935 and is headquartered in Austin.

 Leadership

 The agency is governed by a five-member commission with members appointed by the Governor of Texas for staggered six-year terms.
 Appointees are confirmed by the Texas Senate, though they may serve prior to confirmation if the appointment is made while the Senate is adjourned.
 The governor designates one member to serve as presiding officer of the Commission.